progenetix/progenetix-web/mkdocs-docs/publication-collection.md

     Whole-genome screening techniques: **cCGH** chromosomal Comparative Genomic Hybridization; **aCGH** genomic arrays (including single color oligonucleotide, SNP, and large-insert clone arrays); **WES** Whole Exome Sequencing; **WGS** Whole Genome Sequencing

 [^2]:
     In principle, methylation arrays could be considered as "genome screening experiments", since one may extract e.g. CNV profiles from some platforms/experiments.
-However, at this time we do not consider them as "compatible" platforms.
+However, at this time we do not consider them as "compatible" platforms with some exceptions being made for cases with reviewed data.